 Factors Affecting Ripple Coin

 The value of cryptocurrencies with respect to supply and demand is an interesting study.
 In fact, experts argue that the tight supplies of BTC are the primary reason for its steep 2020/21 rally from $3500 to $50,000.
 As of January 2020, there were about 18.5 million BTC in circulation, with a maximum supply of 21 million.
 Basically, BTC’s inherent scarcity prompted a major spike in value as demand increased.
 The supply/demand dichotomy for XRP is almost 180° from BTC ― there is a ton of XRP available and even more held in reserve.
-The Ripple, XRP, and supply/demand relationship are a major factor for Ripple, but the overall cryptocurrency market sentiment will be impacting any future forecasts of the coin’s value.
+The Ripple coins in circulation and the supply/demand relationship are a major factor for Ripple, but the overall cryptocurrency market sentiment will be impacting any future forecasts of the coin’s value.
 The adoption by larger companies and institutions is also a major factor.
 Ripple is making progress in this front, with Ripple labs’ subsidiary RippleNet assisting SBI Remit[SBI’s subsidiary] in building a cheap and frictionless remittance network in Japan.

 Ripple (XRP): 5-Year Price Prediction

-Throughout Q1 2021, it would be a challenge to argue against the bullish sentiment that dominated most of the cryptocurrency asset class.
+Throughout Q1 of 2021, it would be a challenge to argue against the bullish sentiment that dominated most of the cryptocurrency asset class.
 Prices reached astronomical highs until the middle of April, as the mainstream adoption of cryptos appeared to be right around the corner.
 Yet, the future of Ripple and XRP was extremely uncertain.
 A lawsuit filed by the U.S. Securities Exchange Commission (SEC) against Ripple threatened to severely impact the company, but couldn’t get in the way of the bulls.
 In addition, a multitude of outsiders stood ready to bring fresh competition to the crypto-banking sector.
 But, the war on cryptos from China and other global establishment fractions have hurt the sentiment immensely in this market.
 Ultimately though, the five-year value of XRP will depend upon the revival of this market after the crash and how it fares against the SEC, industry competition, supply in circulation, and aggregate cryptocurrency performance.